MohsinKhanAptech/online-shopping-cart/README.md

 #### objective:

-make a online shopping store 😊 that sells stationary and otehr items.
+make a online shopping store 😊 that sells stationary and other items.

+[x]- completed